Nursing assessment

 Nursing assessment is the gathering of information about a patient's physiological and psychological status by a licensed Registered Nurse.
 Nursing assessment is the first step in the nursing process.
 A section of the nursing assessment may be delegated to certified nurses aides.
 Vitals and EKG's may be delegated to certified nurses aides or nursing techs.
 (Nurse Journal, 2017) It differs from a medical diagnosis.
 In some instances, the nursing assessment is very broad in scope and in other cases it may focus on one body system or mental health.
-Nursing assessment is used to identify current and future patient care needs.
-It incorporates the recognition of normal versus abnormal body physiology.
-Prompt recognition of pertinent changes along with the skill of critical thinking allows the nurse to identify and prioritize appropriate interventions.
-An assessment format may already be in place to be used at specific facilities and in specific circumstances.
+Nursing assessments are used to identify current and future patient care needs.
+They incorporate the recognition of normal versus abnormal body physiology.
+Prompt recognition of pertinent changes along with the critical thinking allows the nurse to identify and prioritize appropriate interventions.
+An assessment format may already be in place at certain facilities and during specific circumstances.

 The admission

-When a client is admitted to a facility or institution there are crucial pieces of information that needs to be gathered in preparation of providing good care and education.
+When a client is admitted to a facility or institution there are crucial pieces of information that must be gathered in preparation of providing good care and education.
 The information gathered includes the following: